 In line with Scheme regulations, the Fund established a Pension Board in 2015/16.
 The Board's primary function is to ensure that the Fund complies with regulations and meets the requirements of the Pensions Regulator.
 In doing so, the Board ensures the Fund operates in accordance with the law, securing the effective and efficient governance and administration of the Scheme.

-Board membership comprises of eight members, four trade union representatives and four employer representatives appointed from Councils and scheduled or admitted bodies.
-The Pension Board membership is shown on the next page;
+Board membership comprises of eight members, four trade union representatives and four employer representatives appointed from Councils and Scheduled or Admitted Bodies.
+The Pension Board membership is shown below;

 Membership 2022/23